the-vtex-files/the-vtex-files.github.io/the-sand-mines.md

 My first close encounter with Charlie was at the goatlab, when we got tested on our range of ESP in groups of two.
 We fooled around, joking about the absurdity of competing for the title of the #1 third eye spy.
 I could immediately feel a deep connection between us and knew she did too.
 It was even scientifically proven as the success rate of guessing symbols, transmitted between our minds, was between 90% and 100%.
 An individual follow-up check with Zener cards indicated we were both just average.
 We belonged together.<br>
 Orders from the very top ended carefree times of informal experiments and worst of all, it meant the physical seperation from Charlie.
 Subsequently I was deployed to a think-tank called International Science Applications Corporation (ISAC) with the opportunity to show my prowess by sensing underground, and there, my dreams got buried.

-They requested me to jot down what I sense and thought it would be a good idea if I'd listen to the captured signals from subsoil to trigger my telesthesia.
+They requested me to jot down what I sense and thought it would be a good idea if I'd listen to the captured signals from subsurface to trigger my telesthesia.
 The noise was unbearable, an eerie high-pitched sound of breaking crystal accompanied by a gloomy stomping rythm, but it worked.
 At first I just could see a huge black box before a mysterious force pulled me inside, and after passing numerous layers of shielding an otherworldly structure appearded on my mind.
 It was made out of gold and other precious metals, the components sophisticated artifacts, a carnival of tubes, coils and silver tentacles and its core appeared to be a black square.
 This wasn't something engineered by humans.
 I was so frigging cold, was it because of the creep or of the temperature going towards an absolute zero down there?
 Then the rythm formed into a sequence of words<br>
 "The demon knows the precise location and momentum of every atom in the entire universe."<br>
-It was pounding in my head over and over again.
+The sentence was pounding in my head over and over again.
 I couldn't go on any longer and ripped the headphones off my head.
 I felt sick and started vomitting.
 I've just summoned the demon.<br>
 "Thanks Dyson, we have what we were looking for, you can go for now."

-The bright side of VteX is where war and biz meets.
+The bright side of VteX is now the place where war and biz meets and became a permanent construction site.
+Complexes, which are built on moon dust, are in steady progression,

+before one is even finished
+another one is built on top of it.
-Underground is now a hollow earth mined completely spice is cheap here for the electricity they use but the machine was never found.
+Spice is cheap and the underground is mined and exploited well, the structure however was never found.

-all available and the moon dust, rare earths

-In Vardoz, an autonomous region, where business can flourish like it's built on sand, the structure is in constant flow.
-Before a complex is even finished, it gets abandoned.
-the juncture of latitude and longitude road near the Fulgur Moron Site. everything is so fast here, time couldn't catch up.
-A liquid economy is involved in mining not only the environment but the life-pojtential.

- So the decision was made to make time obsolete; In the mining farms, they have 7.8646.903 billion little machines that train neural networks, 24/7 The liquid economy on the territory of Mordos everything is underground, if its earth facing no one can see whats goin on there fter work he goes straight to the casino (capital vitalism, hypercapitalism) to spend the tokens he earned.
-inner/outer warfare
-You are the hero who
-is destined to unearth the truth, buried in eternity, and bring an end to the endless war. security clearance. my oath, behavior of army is outrageous and represents a blatant breach of national and international rights, geneva

-"The truth shall make your free" is inscribed at the entry hall of CIA headquartes.
-Charlies death was ''just one of the risks running with scientific experimentation.'' end it in chunks to various labs for analysis. just some job title, as lt.gen. now he would prefer to be in combat but most of the time, he does bureaucrazy, this is hell is doing some PR for the military coz of his good looks.
+The *Information Channel* on moon VteX streams reality beams of documentaries and interviews 24/7, today with an episode of the popular podcast *RE: woke*.
+The transformer is represented by Clark Carson, founder, chair of the think tank EquityNow, independent podcaster and Captain John Dyson from Huntsville, TX.
+A live recording as usual from CCs openoffice in the capital.

+CC: John, the civilian population has been always held captive of their confined imagination and meat suit and robbed their most fundamental rights by the Cathedral.
+One might ask after your recent disastrous defeat, who is the enemy now and is there a new strategy?

+CPT: Difficult to say, is it one of us? (laughs) What I can say is that the adversary is extremely networked, the straightforward GCC is no more and as we’ve seen gen 8 warfare became completely obsolete.
+New tech requires novel tactics, so presently our sole focus lies in improving the solar system model for our hard working communities.

+CC: The federation has been branded as a success by the mainstream media but is actually leading to collapse.
+Withdrawal of troops in the outer colonies already took place, will there be finally a period of peace and happiness?

+CPT: I don’t give any political statements, but the military’s R&D team has not been affected by the shutdown.
+We’ve been testing in extreme dense crystalline environments under 0k conditions, everythings been carried out in an orderly manner, and we expect signals of unparalleled clarity and speed, with free access for those in need.
+Our people can set faith and courage in us.

+CC: Thanks John, our listeners will appreciate this.